-- 1. Mathematics, annually in grades 3-8;
+- 1. Mathematics, annually in grades 3-5;

-- 2. Reading, annually in grades 3-8;
+- 2. Reading, annually in grades 3-5;

-- 3. Writing, including spelling and grammar, in grades 4 and 7;

-- 4. Science in grades 5 and 8; and

-- 5. Social studies in grade 8.
+- 3. Science in grade 5.

-Successful performance on the reading and math assessments in grades 5 and 8 is required by law, unless the student is enrolled in a reading or math course intended for students above the student's current grade level, in order for the student to be promoted to the next grade level.
+Successful performance on the reading and math assessments in grade 5 is required by law, unless the student is enrolled in a reading or math course intended for students above the student's current grade level, in order for the student to be promoted to the next grade level.